 The span gas concentration that was used for the calibration of the analysers in accordance with paragraph 4.5 at the test start shall cover at least 90 % of the concentration values obtained from 99 % of the measurements of the valid parts of the emissions test.
 It is permissible that 1 % of the total number of measurements used for evaluation exceeds the concentration of the span gas used by up to a factor of two.
 If these requirements are not met, the test shall be voided.

+6.4.
+Consistency check of vehicle altitude

+In case well-reasoned doubts exist that a trip has been conducted above of the permissible altitude as specified in point 5.2 of this Annex and in case altitude has only been measured with a GNSS, the GNSS altitude data shall be checked for consistency and, if necessary, corrected.
+The consistency of data shall be checked by comparing the latitude, longitude and altitude data obtained from the GNSS with the altitude indicated by a digital terrain model or a topographic map of suitable scale.
+Measurements that deviate by more than 40 m from the altitude depicted in the topographic map shall be manually corrected and marked.

+The instantaneous altitude data shall be checked for completeness.
+Data gaps shall be completed by data interpolation.
+The correctness of interpolated data shall be verified by a topographic map.
+It is recommended to correct interpolated data if the following condition applies:

+hGPS(t)-hmap(t)>40 m

+The altitude correction shall be applied so that:

+h(t)-hmap(t)<40 m

+where: